AdobeDocs/experience-platform.en/help/profile/privacy.md

 ## Submitting requests {#submit}

->[!NOTE]
+The sections below outline how to make privacy requests for [!DNL Real-time Customer Profile] and the [!DNL Data Lake] using the [!DNL Privacy Service] API or UI.
+Before reading these sections, it is strongly recommended that you review the [Privacy Service API](../privacy-service/api/getting-started.md) or [Privacy Service UI](../privacy-service/ui/overview.md) documentation for complete steps on how to submit a privacy job, including how to properly format submitted user identity data in request payloads.

+>[!IMPORTANT]
 >
->This section covers how to create privacy requests for the [!DNL Profile] data store.
-It is strongly recommended that you review the [Privacy Service API](../privacy-service/api/getting-started.md) or [Privacy Service UI](../privacy-service/ui/overview.md) documentation for complete steps on how to submit a privacy job, including how to properly format submitted user identity data in request payloads.

-The following section outlines how to make privacy requests for [!DNL Real-time Customer Profile] and the [!DNL Data Lake] using the [!DNL Privacy Service] API or UI.
+>Privacy Service is only able to process [!DNL Profile] data using a merge policy that does not perform identity stitching.
+If you are using the UI to confirm whether your privacy requests are being processed, ensure that you are using a no-stich policy rather than the default private graph option.

 ### Using the API